V-Mak/object_detection/README.md

 *	YOLOv8 achieves high detection recall, identifying nearly all vehicles in the video stream.
 *	ByteTrack is able to successfully track vehicles over extended periods despite occlusion and scale changes.
 *	The line counter accurately counts vehicles crossing the defined boundary.
-*	The final output video has clean labeled boxes around each tracked vehicle along with real-time count.
+*	The final output video has clean labeled boxes around each tracked vehicle.

 ## Conclusion:-
 The project demonstrates how YOLO, ByteTrack and other libraries can be integrated to build a vehicle tracking and counting system.
 The implementation covers core concepts like deep learning inference, object tracking, and line intersection.
 Managing dependencies and environments is also an important lesson learned.